 Friendly and sociable, the Bernese Mountain Dog makes a great pet – if you have the space for them.

-The Shar-Pei is cute, cuddly, and only barks when it’s feeling overwhelmed, making it one of the best quiet dog breeds on the block.
+The Shar-Pei is cute, cuddly, and only barks when feeling overwhelmed, making it one of the best quiet dog breeds on the block.

 The breed isn’t a huge fan of strangers or other dogs, so this could lead to a rare barking episode.

 Quick and eager to learn, the Shar-Pei does well with training, which is very important for an independent breed like this.

 Mostly known for its shepherding abilities, the Collie is highly intelligent and can be trained to be quiet indoors.

 They’re high-energy dogs, so they’ll need plenty of exercise.
 But, if you can provide this, you’ll have a well-behaved, charming canine that does well with other pets and children.

 These sleek dogs don’t like noisy environments, and they certainly don’t like being noisy either.
 So if you have the space and the time to give them enough exercise, the Greyhound might be the right quiet dog breed for you.